raspibolt/raspibolt/mobile-app.md

 ## Update

-To update Zeus, update the app using F-Droid, Play Store or the Apple Store.
+To update Zeus, update the app using the same app store you used to install it.

 ---